 A unimodal map is called preperiodic if the orbit of the the critical point 0 lands at a repelling cycle.
-Simplest examples of preperiodic maps are provided by Ulam-Neumann (or Chebyshev) maps for which f(0) = 1 (so that the second iterate of 0 lands at the fixed point -1, which is automatically repelling in this case).
+Simplest examples of preperiodic maps are provided by Ulam-Neumann (or Chebyshev) maps which are defined by the condition f(0) = 1 (so that the second iterate of 0 lands at the fixed point -1, which is automatically repelling in this case).
+For instance, the quadratic map q_2 is Chebyshev.

-A unimodal map f is renormalizable if there exists an interval J containing the critical point and an integer $n \geq 2$ such that $f^n(J) \subset J$ and the intervals $J, f(J), \ldots, f^{n-1}(J)$ have pairwise disjoint interior.
+A unimodal map f is renormalizable if there exists an interval J containing the critical point and an integer $n \ge 2$ such that $f^n(J) \subset J$ and the intervals J, $f(J), \ldots, f^{n-1}(J)$ have pairwise disjoint interior.
 The smallest such n is called the renormalization period.